 As you better understand what makes your clients passionate about your brand, you can begin catering your business and experience towards generating referrals.
 This type of organic growth is a magnifying glass for all of your efforts.
 Just as you should lead a client to the value of the massage in each session, you should make the referral process as easy as possible for them.

 A referral card left on the side table along with water and a mint will bring exponentially more money to your practice over time than a tip envelope.
 For example, a $20 tip on a $100 massage would take five sessions to bring as much value as a single $100 massage from their referral.
 As your weekly time slots become full, you will be able to increase your rates without your clients becoming concerned.

-In the third and final article of this series, we will discuss the Awareness Phase and bringing your business fully into the 21st century at scale with an effective and automated online presence.
-We will also discuss ways to future proof your business with multiple revenue streams to protect against threats like COVID.
+In the third and final article of this series, we will discuss the Engagement Phase and bringing your business fully into the 21st century.

 Cory has been promoting health and wellness since 2008.
 He holds a bachelor degree from NAU, is a Licensed Massage Therapist (LMT) and Certified Medical Massage Practitioner (CMMP) with a part time practice focusing on athletic performance.

 He has also worked nearly ten years in the product management space, driving growth for both small service businesses and enterprise technology corporations through understanding the needs of their customers to build products that provide greater value.